IDX Solutions for Real Estate Websites

-IDX stands for “Information Data exchange.”
-With Trulia, Zillow and Realtor.com dominating the real estate search market, actual home buyers have developed high standards not only for HOW they search but WHEN they are willing to fill out a contact form.
+IDX stands for “Information Data eXchange.”
+With Trujlia, Zillow and Realtor.com dominating the real estate search market, actual home buyers have developed high standards not only for HOW they search but WHEN they are willing to fill out a contact form.

 It’s this request and whether or not your users actually respond to it that determines the success of most long-term social and search strategies.

-This makes having a robust, highly adaptable search tool of your own a “must-have.”
+Which makes having a robust, highly adaptable search tool of your own a “must have.”

 Here’s the confusing part: there are hundreds of IDX providers.
 Some MLS boards provide their own.
 Some companies provide them for free.
 Some charge thousands to set them up and hundreds each month to maintain them.

 Many maintain their preset search options will generate leads.
 Really?

 After looking at the results from nearly ever major and many of the minor players in the IDX marketplace, we can tell you that is simply not true.
 If you’re reading this you probably have already come to that conclusion yourself and are now looking for a better solution.